-If you are looking for some the best quality/most durable pellet grills/smoker on the market today you should really be paying attention to how much stainless steel is used in their construction.
+If you are looking for some of the best quality/most durable pellet grills/smokers on the market today you should really be paying attention to how much stainless steel is used in their construction.
 Also, you need to know that different grades of stainless steel provide different corrosion resistance.
 With this article, I want to highlight which pellet grill/smoker brands are using stainless steel in the construction of their pellet grills/smokers, how much, and which grades of stainless steel.
-As you are probably aware, stainless steel is more expensive than standard carbon steel.
-Though, that doesn’t mean its only luxury pellet grill/smoker which include stainless steel components.
+Stainless steel is more expensive than standard carbon steel, but its still found on some mid-range products too.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 On pellet grills/smokers below $500 you’re not going to find much stainless steel if any.
 However, there are several pellet grill/smoker options in the below $1,000 category which feature stainless steel components/construction.

 At just under $2,000 you can actually get a full stainless steel pellet grill, and above this price bracket pretty much all pellet grills are made almost exclusively from stainless steel.
 However, as I’ve stated above, not all grades of stainless steel are created equally, so I’ll discuss that more below.

 The Benefits Of Stainless Steel Components/Construction

 Now, I know some people who choose a stainless steel grill ‘because its shiny!‘ Granted, many people find stainless steel grills more appealing to look at, and they look (and are) more expensive, so some people like just to show off with them.
 However, there are several practical reasons why you should want to try and get a pellet grill/smoker with stainless steel components/construction if you can afford to do so.